university-academic-management-system/uams-frontend/students/README.md

-# this app is not complete
+# this app is not complete, keep working on it

 <div align="center">